KrimssmirK/CCDATS1L_PROJECT_COM-ML201/README.md

 # Data Science 1 Project

 ## Data Science Question
-1. Why does College-graduated-Filipino almost say to be better work to other countries?”
+1. Why does College-graduated-Filipino almost say to be better work to other countries?
-2. Why do parents almost say to their children to finish graduating the college?”
+2. Why do parents almost say to their children to finish graduating the college?
+3. Why most of the time do people say that female is more practical than male?